Breinify/brein-api-library-java/documentation/more-snippets.md

 ### Additional Code Snippet

-The following code snippets provides addtional information how to use the *breinify-api-java* library.
+The following code snippets provides additional information how to use the *breinify-api-java* library.

 #### BreinExecutor
 Instead of using Breinify class methods you could also use the BreinExecutor class in order to invoke activity or lookup calls.